doobieroo/Item-Catalog/README.md

 Download [Item Catalog - The Shelf Life of Foods](https://github.com/doobieroo/Item-Catalog).

 ## Unit Testing
-To test this code, ensure you are connected to the virtual machine, then from a console window (like Git Bash) run shelflife.py from the vagrant directory (or shared virtual machine directory).
+To test this code, ensure you are connected to the virtual machine.
+Bring up a console window (like Git Bash).

+__Optionally you can choose to pre-load initial data by running `python shelflife_load.py` from the vagrant directory (or shared virtual machine directory).__

+To begin the application itself, use `python shelflife.py` from the vagrant directory (or shared virtual machine directory).

 Next, pull up a web browser and navigate to http://localhost:8000.
 From there you will be able to see both the public (read-only) views and if you login (using your Google account) - you'll see the add/update/delete views.